 Consider Window Stays

 While casement windows are great for letting in cool air when you need it, they are limited when it comes to adjustability.
 They open up and close easily, but there aren’t many angle options for the window to stay open on its own.
 Many people add casement window stays to their casement windows.
 While some windows come with built-in stays, or cranks to help you adjust the position, others simply open and close without anything but a stop to keep them from opening too far.
 Quality stays will add $20 to $50 to the price of the window, but they will help keep the window right where you want it and they make adjusting the window to a new position easier than trying to deal with a crank.

 Some stays come with an adjustable tension knob so that you can position your window in any possible open or closed position.
 Others have several different notches that offer predetermined positions.

 The tensioner knob style stays offer more adjustability so that you can get your window exactly where you want it.
 Unfortunately this style tends to be more expensive than the notched style.
 It’s also often less durable overall.
 The knobs tend to wear out over time, faster than the notched variety does.

 Notched stays aren’t as adjustable as the tensioner knob variety, but they usually offer enough position settings to get your window adjusted enough to bring in a good breeze, regardless of the direction of the wind.
 Notched stays usually have at least four different settings, and some have as many as six depending on how long they are.
 They are simple to adjust and can withstand higher levels of wind.

-Positioning your Casement Windows for Air Flow
+Casement Windows & Air Flow

 While it’s ideal to get casement windows throughout your home, you can get good ventilation by installing casement windows on the side of your home that gets the most wind.
 This is simple if you live in certain areas, like close to the ocean, where the breeze is almost always coming from the same direction.